airbytehq/airbyte/docs/integrations/sources/jira.md

 - Domain
 - Email

-# Jira Source Connector Setup

-## Prerequisites
+## Setup Guide

+### Step 1: Obtain Jira API Token

-Before setting up the Jira source connector in Airbyte, you need to create an API token for your Jira account.
-To generate an API token, follow the instructions in [Atlassian's documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).
+1. Generate a Jira API token by following the instructions in the [Jira documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

-## Jira Connector Configuration

-To set up the Jira source connector in Airbyte, you need to provide the following information:
+2. Save the API token for use in the next step.

+### Step 2: Configure the Jira Source Connector in Airbyte

-1. **API Token**: The API token you generated for your Jira account.
-This token is used for authorization to your account by BasicAuth.
+1. Enter the **API Token** that you created in the previous step.
+API Token is used for Authorization to your account by BasicAuth.

-2. **Domain**: The domain for your Jira account, e.g., `your-domain.atlassian.net`, `your-domain.jira.com`, or `jira.your-domain.com`.
+2. Enter the **Domain** for your Jira account, e.g., `<your-domain>.atlassian.net` or `<your-domain>.jira.com`.
+You can find your Jira domain in the address bar of your web browser when logged into the Jira website.

-3. **Email**: The email address associated with your Jira account, which you used to generate the API token.
-This field is used for authorization to your account by BasicAuth.
+3. Enter the **Email** associated with your Jira account, which you used to generate the API token.
+This field is used for Authorization to your account by BasicAuth.

-4. **Projects (Optional)**: Enter the list of project keys for which you want to replicate data.
+4. (Optional) Enter the list of **Projects** you wish to replicate data for by entering their project keys.
 Leave this field empty if you want to replicate data for all projects.
-For example: `["PROJ1", "PROJ2"]`.
+Examples: `PROJ1`, `PROJ2`.

-5. **Start Date (Optional)**: Enter the date from which you want to replicate data from Jira in the format `YYYY-MM-DDTHH:MM:SSZ`.
+5. (Optional) Enter the **Start Date** from which you'd like to replicate data for Jira in the format YYYY-MM-DDTHH:MM:SSZ.
 All data generated after this date will be replicated.
 Leave this field empty if you want to replicate all data.
 Note that this field only applies to certain streams.
-For example: `2021-03-01T00:00:00Z`.
+Examples: `2021-03-01T00:00:00Z`.

-6. **Expand Issue Changelog**: Toggle this option if you want to get a list of recent updates to every issue in the Issues stream.
+6. (Optional) Toggle **Expand Issue Changelog** if you would like to get a list of recent updates to every issue in the Issues stream.

-7. **Render Issue Fields**: Toggle this option if you want to return field values rendered in HTML format in the Issues stream.
+7. (Optional) Toggle **Render Issue Fields** if you would like the field values returned in HTML format in the Issues stream.

-8. **Enable Experimental Streams**: Toggle this option if you want to enable the experimental PullRequests stream.
+8. (Optional) Toggle **Enable Experimental Streams** to enable experimental PullRequests stream.

-After you have entered the required information, click **Continue** to proceed with the setup and test the connection.
+Once you have entered the necessary configuration information, proceed to test the connection and set up the replication process as usual.

-For more details on the configuration properties and their usage, refer to the [Jira connector spec](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/source-jira/source_jira/spec.json).

 ## Supported sync modes